Renewed Attacks Raise Fears Of Iraqi Insurgents

 ABU SALMAN: (Foreign language spoken)

 SHUSTER: They did the bombings because of the Americans, said Abu Salman, at his butcher shop in the Karada neighborhood of Baghdad.
 They claim that when the Americans leave, there will be more bombs in Iraq.

-There is little doubt that the attacks yesterday were well-coordinated.
+SHUSTER: There is little doubt that the attacks yesterday were well-coordinated.
 And they appear to have been the work of Sunni insurgents.
-Thats the view of Hamid al Kifaey, the former spokesman for the Iraqi governing council.
+That's the view of Hamid al Kifaey, the former spokesman for the Iraqi governing council.

-Mr. HAMID AL KIFAEY (Iraqi Governing Council): It could be al-Qaida, but al- Qaida is coordinating its efforts with other groups, with other armed groups - some groups which probably are remnants of the old regime.
+HAMID AL KIFAEY: It could be al-Qaida, but al- Qaida is coordinating its efforts with other groups, with other armed groups - some groups which probably are remnants of the old regime.

-Mr. AL KIFAEY: There is a resurgence and its not helped by the political vacuum.
+AL KIFAEY: There is a resurgence and it's not helped by the political vacuum.
 The Americans are leaving.
 There is some sort of uncertainty in Iraq now.
-Its six months since the elections, and the government has not been formed.
+It's six months since the elections, and the government has not been formed.

-Mr. JEFFREY FELTMAN (Assistant Secretary of State for the Near East): You dont see the government crumbling under the pressure.
-What you see are horrific attacks by any means awful.
+JEFFREY FELTMAN: You don't see the government crumbling under the pressure.
+What you see are horrific attacks by any means - awful.
 But you do see a government that despite a political gridlock at the top is functioning, institutions that are certainly working in a far better way than they were working, say, eight years ago.